zuzannarec/account_api/README.md

 The tests can be executed using `docker-compose.yml` which is an extended version of https://github.com/form3tech-oss/interview-accountapi/blob/master/docker-compose.yml

+There's a timing issue in docker-compose - sometimes the container with tests starts before the fake API service is ready and the tests fail.
+I've tried to control the startup order of these services but finally I decided to simply restart tests service on failure.

 Use the following command to run tests:

 `docker-compose up`